mfitsilis/ibfeed/README.md

 to handle both in kdb(using enlist) and in c++(using kS(kparam)[0]).<br>

 License is for [non-commercial](http://interactivebrokers.github.io/) use and most of the source code is ib sourced files anyway. <br>
 This project builds on the C++ example provided in the ib api and the files modified where Main.cpp, PosixTestClient.cpp and PosixTestClient.h.
+Directories src and Shared are not included here because of a clause that the api code is not to be published(?)!